pantoska-tieto/antoskape-project/documentation/MCUmgr_subsystem.md

 <br/>

-## MCUmgr restrictions for BLE transport in GitHub workflow
+## GitHub container and step-context (MCUmgr restrictions for BLE transport)
 When using `mcumgr` tool in general GitHub workflow where the docker container is created within container: section (container-context) the usage of mcumgr commands fail with the following error for device `hci0`:

 ```c